evocert/kwewb/README.md

 Customize `index.html` and `index.js` or use defaults.

 # Building ./dist
-You can build zip package using the following
+You can build the zip package using the following
 ```
 Make
 ```